Command Line Interface

 content.
 If no strategy is specified,

-The resulting configuration file will be created in the current directory.
+The resulting configuration file is created in the current directory.

 This option outputs information about the execution environment, including the version of Node, npm, and local and global installations of ESLint.
 The ESLint team may ask for this information to help solve bugs.